drsotayo/iowa-house-prices-prediction/README.md

 - Initial explored dataset to get an insight into their properties.
 - Optimised Decision Tree models (at multiple lead nodes) and Random Forest models to get the best model and lowest Mean Absolute Error (MAE).
 - Trained and validated the models on training and test dataset respectively to evaluate their accuracy.
+- This project also covers:
+   - dealing with missing data (e.g. with SimpleImputer)
+   - dealing with categoral variables (ordinal encoding and one-hot encoding)
+   - cross validation techniques with cross_val_score
+   - improving the models
+   - concept of pipelines, xgboost and data leakage

 ## Metrics
 Validation MAE when not specifying max_leaf_nodes for Decision Tree: 29,653